 Peter earned his doctorate in Egyptology and Near Eastern Studies in 1990 at The Oriental Institute of The University of Chicago.
 He has lived and traveled widely in Egypt and the Middle East, performing research as an epigrapher and archaeologist for his own research projects, as well as for those of the University of Charleston, S.C., the Oriental Institute, and Northern Arizona University.
 He has also organized and guided many successful tours to Egypt for museums, research institutes, and interest groups.
 He has authored articles on Egyptian history, culture and language in peer-reviewed academic journals and publications, as well as the Internet, and he has presented many erudite papers on his research for academic societies and symposia.
 He is also active as a consultant on Egyptological issues to educational organizations (e.g., National Geographic Society), publishers, film and documentary producers, museums, and private and government agencies.

-In recent years, Peter has begun working in Egyptian geoarchaeology and landscape archaeology, adapting the methods and techniques of the earth sciences to understand how the Egyptians modified and adapted their environment, as well as the natural processes that shaped the Egyptian landscape and formed the archaeological sites.
-He is active in adapting the technologies of geographical information systems and global positioning mapping to the methods of survey archaeology.
-Here his work has centered on the cemeteries of Western Thebes, where, he directs the On-line Geographical Information System for the Theban Necropolis, which is managed through the Santee-Cooper GIS Laboratory of the College of Charleston.
+In recent years, he also has begun working in Egyptian landscape archaeology--even touching on geoarchaeology--adopting the methods and techniques of the earth sciences to understand how the Egyptians modified and adapted their environment, as well as the natural processes that shaped the Egyptian landscape and formed the archaeological sites.
+He works actively to apply geographical information systems and global positioning mapping to the methods of survey archaeology.
+Here his work has centered on the cemeteries of Western Thebes, where, he co-directs the On-line Geographical Information System for the Theban Necropolis, which is managed through the Santee-Cooper GIS Laboratory of the College of Charleston.
 The purposes of this project are: to map the private cemeteries of Western Thebes through ultra-high resolution satellite imagery; to input Egyptological and geographical data on the tombs into a geographical information system (GIS) database; and to make the data available to scholars via the World Wide Web.
-Related to that effort, he has instituted the Satellite Survey of Theban Tombs Project, using differential Global Positioning System (GPS) methodologies to map and locate the tombs on the ground with extreme precision.
-The fieldwork has been funded by the National Endowment for the Humaities, and the projects have been reported in local and national press.
-As a result, Peter is recognized increasingly as an authority on the geography and landscape of the necropolis of Western Thebes, and he is presently traveling around the U.S. for the Archaeological Institute of America presenting the lecture, "The Triumph of Will over Environment: The Ancient Egyptian Affinity for Megaprojects and Reshaping the Landscape."
+Related to that effort, he has instituted the Satellite Survey of Western Thebes Project, using differential Global Positioning System (GPS) methodologies to map and locate the tombs on the ground with extreme precision.
+The fieldwork was funded by the National Endowment for the Humaities, and the projects have been reported in local and national press.
+As a result, Peter is recognized increasingly as an authority on the geography and landscape of the necropolis of Western Thebes, and he is presently traveling around the U.S. for the Archaeological Institute of America (AIA) selected him to its national lecture series for the lecture, "The Triumph of Will over Environment: The Ancient Egyptian Affinity for Megaprojects and Reshaping the Landscape."

 Previously, Peter's work has been featured in various American and foreign newspapers and on television programs and documentaries, including the NBC "Today Show."
-He appeared as expert commentator on the History Channel documentary, "The History of Sex (part 1)" and more currently, "The XY-Factor" (MPH Productions, Los Angeles).
+His previous interview with the World Service of the British Broadcasting Corporation--about his epigraphic work in Luxor Temple--had been broadcast several times internationally.
+He has appeared as expert commentator on History Channel documentaries, including "The History of Sex (part 1)" as well as "The XY-Factor" (MPH Productions, Los Angeles), and London Weekend Television documentaries on reconstructive surgery in ancient Egypt.
 When he is not in Egypt, Peter makes his home in Charleston, S.C., where he teaches, writes, and lectures on Egyptian and Near Eastern history and civilizations.